lewagon/dotfiles/04-Front-End/07-HTTP-and-Ajax/02-Promo-Chat/README.md

 All your smart jQuery code is on client-side.
 It does not post any data on the server for the moment.
 For that, you have to enhance your javascript code adding the adequate `POST` request and send data to be stored on the API's database.
 Read [the documentation](https://github.com/lewagon/wagon-chat-api/blob/master/README.md) to figure out how to build your request using `$.post()`.

 Open your Web Inspector, and put some `console.log()`, espacially in the `success` & `error` callbacks of the `$.ajax()` method.

-### Fetch recent messages

-In the markup, you'll find a `#refresh` button that should reload all the comments for your promotion and make you discover what your mates have posted on the wall!
-Implement the jQuery code for getting all the comments when clicking on the refresh button.
-You will have to make a `GET` request to the API in JS using `$.get()`.
-Again, you have to read the [the documentation of the API](https://github.com/lewagon/wagon-chat-api/blob/master/README.md) to see how this request is structured and what the API will return.

 ### Auto-refresh